dburgener/cascade/doc/TE.md

 }
 ```

+### APIs

+For the purpose of grouping related function and using them as a group in a
+compiled system policy, the api keyword creates a collection of related
+functions.
+These functions behave similar to member functions except that they
+do *not* create any types or operate on a particular type.
+The `this` keyword
+is invalid inside an api.

+TODO: Include code example

 ### Type inheritance
 Child types inherit the following from their parents:
 1. Any rules refering to the parent